babylonhealth/ios-playbook/Cookbook/Technical-Documents/BackendFeatureHowTo.md

 }
 ```

 First, we want to define some data types, to which we will map this JSON.
-This is known as a /response/.
+This is known as a *response*.

 ### Response
 A `Response` is a data type which wraps the whole response returned from a network call.
 In many cases it is unnecessary, just like in this example, where there is only one key.
 For the sake of this exercise, let's stick with it though.
 A later section will describe a way to extract the contents directly without creating a separate data type.